Induced Abortion Care

 Postabortion Safety Delay

-Delayed response to heavy bleeding, fever, or severe pain after abortion care can lead to preventable serious complications.
+Delayed response to heavy bleeding, fever, or severe pain after abortion care can lead to preventable serious complications such as hemorrhage, retained tissue, or infection.

 Pharmacology